 Skip to main content

-Brine purification Chlor-Alkali-Elektrolyse
+Brine purification chlor-alkali electrolysis

-Dependence of sound velocity on NaCl concentration
+Dependence of the speed of sound on NaCl concentration

 Use of LiquiSonic® in chlor-alkali electrolysis